Russian battlecruiser Pyotr Velikiy: Construction and early service

-2008–2009
+2008–2009 cruise

 On 8 September 2008, it was announced that Pyotr Velikiy would sail to the Caribbean Sea to participate in naval exercises with the Venezuelan Navy, along with the destroyer Admiral Chabanenko and other support ships.
 This action would represent the first major Russian show of force in the Caribbean since the end of the Cold War.
 On 22 September Pyotr Velikiy and Admiral Chabanenko left their homeport of Severomorsk.

-On 22 October 2008 Pyotr Velikiy made a port visit to Aksaz Karagac, Turkey and on 6–9 November the cruiser and Admiral Chabanenko made a port visit to Toulon, France, before departing the Mediterranean on 10 November, passing through the Strait of Gibraltar.

-Pyotr Velikiy arrived in La Guaira, Venezuela on 25 November 2008 coinciding with a visit by Russian President Dmitry Medvedev.
+On 22 October, Pyotr Velikiy made a port visit to Aksaz Karagac, Turkey and on 6–9 November the cruiser and Admiral Chabanenko made a port visit to Toulon, France, before departing the Mediterranean on 10 November, passing through the Strait of Gibraltar.
+Pyotr Velikiy arrived in La Guaira, Venezuela on 25 November, coinciding with a visit by Russian President Dmitry Medvedev.
 A combined exercise, VENRUS-200, with the Venezuelan Navy took place on 1–2 December 2008.